There are so many good paleo chicken recipes but if you love a hot kick with your poultry, this Korean style spicy chicken is a must-try recipe.

-My recipe is a healthier version.
-A) we’re not deep-frying the chicken in unhealthy vegetable oils, and B) my sauce is made with much cleaner ingredients and less sugar.
+This Korean style spicy chicken recipe is a healthier version.
+A) I’m not deep-frying the chicken in unhealthy vegetable oils, and B) my chilli sauce is made with much cleaner ingredients and less sugar.
 The taste is still A-mazing, and although a little spicy, it won’t make your face sweat.
-It’s a mild and warm kind of spicy, very flavourful and on par with the original Korean style chicken.
+It’s a mild and warm kind of spicy, very flavourful and on par with the original Korean style chicken recipe.

 First, you have to make the sauce.
 Traditionally, gochujang paste is used as a base.
 It’s a savoury, spicy, and pungent fermented condiment made from Korean red pepper – also known as gochugaru – plus glutinous rice, fermented soybeans, and salt.
 It’s actually not so bad, especially as it uses fermented soy, but the problem is that many commercial brands of this paste also contain MSG and other added flavours and colours.